perses/perses/docs/cli.md

 ==================

 On top of the application, we also provide a CLI named `percli`.
-This tool can be used to interact with the backend REST API to manage the resources such as dashboard, datasource, project etc.
+This tool can be used to interact with the backend REST API to manage the resources such as dashboards, datasources, projects etc.

 The CLI is available in the docker image or in the archive we created during each release.